Wiccan views of divinity: Other godheads

+Other views on divinity

 Given the usual interpretation of Wicca as a pantheistic and duotheistic/polytheistic religion, the monotheistic belief in a single "supreme deity" does not generally apply.
 An individual Wiccan's personal devotion may be centered on the traditional Horned God and the Moon Goddess of Wicca, a large number of divine "aspects" of the Wiccan God and Goddess, a large pantheon of individual pagan Gods, one specific pagan God and one specific pagan Goddess, or any combination of those perspectives.
 Accordingly, the religion of Wicca can be understood as duotheistic, henotheistic, pantheistic, polytheistic, or panentheistic depending upon the personal faith, cosmological belief, and philosophy of the individual Wiccan.

-If persons choose to use different personal names for their God or Goddess, such as Hecate (Greek) or Trivia (Roman), it is merely a familiar name to use.
-Both names refer to the same fundamental Goddess.

-Because Wicca (as with most neo-Pagan belief systems) is very eclectic there is no "right" way to practice the craft, no rulebook.
-The focus is on connecting with the "divine" however an individual chooses to conceptualise it.